5argon/protobuf-unity/README.md

 ![wellknowntypes2](.Documentation/images/wellknown2.png)

 See other predefined [well-known types](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf).
 You will see other types already used for typical data types such as `uint32` as well.
+Other useful one are [`google.Protobuf.Struct`](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#struct) where it could store JSON-like key value pair where the key is string and value is varying type.
+Use [`google.Protobuf.Value`](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#google.protobuf.Value) for only the varying value type part of the `Struct`.
+I think generally when you think you are going to use `google.Protobuf.Any`, think of `Struct` first.
+(Unless it is really a byte stream.)

 ## Why Protobuf?